-Advanced tab
+Advanced page

-nk ( Configuration ? >
+ink C Configuration ? >

-AS/ 400 Link MPTN Configuration Advanced
+4S74 400 Link MPTN Configurat ion Advanced

 LU Name

 S653C8FC

+Notice I Maria

-Network Name
+Network Name -

-JAPPN

-4
+Jerrin

-or 1 - ·
+1

-OK Cancel

-The table beow describes the parameters on the Advanced page of the Link Configuration dialog box.
+The table below describes the parameters on the Advanced page of the Link Configuration dialog box.

 Parameter Description LU Name Displays the name of the AS/400's logical unit.
 This is not an alias.
 This is the actual name of the AS/400 and is used to make the connection.
-The LU Name corresponds to the System Name on the Rumba Router page.
-The System Name , however, can be an alias, while the LU Name is always the actual name of the AS/400.
-This name can be up to eight characters, including A-Z, 0-9, @, #, and \$.
+The LU Name corresponds to the System Name on the Rumba+ Router page.
+The System Name, however, can be an alias, while the LU Name is always the actual name of the AS/400.
+This name can be up to eight characters, including A-Z, 0-9, $@$, #, and \$.
 Network Name Identifies the network you are connecting over.
 The Network Name corresponds to the local network ID on the AS/400, and can be up to eight characters, including A-Z, 0-9, @, #, and \$.
 This name is used to identify the AS/400 on the network.